-Close enough to rub elbows at Malena?
+Close enough to rub elbows?
 That’s a good thing.

 Hunker down for the winter in Toronto’s newest venue — the Snug.
 What is a Snug?
 It is not a confessional booth or a mini-condo, but the tiny private rooms in old pubs found in Ireland.
 Rooms just large enough for six people who want to drink their Guinness in peace and quiet.